schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 - `assignments`: list of maps (key-value pair) of AWS Account IDs as keys and a list of AWS SSO Group names that should have access to the account using the permission set defined
 - `inline_policy`: valid IAM policy in JSON format (maximum length of 10240 characters)
+- `managed_policy_arns`: list of strings that contain the ARN's of the managed policies that should be attached to the permission set
 - `session_duration`: length of time in the ISO-8601 standard

 Example: